siriusberg/ZIP-File-Password-Brute-Forcer/README.md

 - Ensure you type the right paths to your ZIP file and wordlist
 - The password list should contain potential password, <b>one per line</b>
 - Make sure the password list is up-to-date
+- Adjust the number of processes based on your CPU cores for optimal performance.

 ## Disclaimer
 <b>This script is intended for educational and ethical purpose only.
 Unauthorize use to gain access to files without permission is illegal.</b>